Skip to content

 bash

-npx quantum-forge init my-game # interactive template prompt
+npx quantum-forge init my-game # interactive prompts

 npx quantum-forge init my-game --template starter # starter template